tonyarnold/tonyarnold.github.io/_posts/2018-07-11-gyb-xcode-integration.md

 8. That's it!
 Commit your changes and get started replacing your boilerplate with automated GYB files.

-> **Alternatives:** You could consider integrating Krzysztof Zabłocki's [Sourcery](https://github.com/krzysztofzablocki/Sourcery) instead of GYB - it provides much the same result in a similar template format, but has a bunch of well document examples and tutorials available.
+> **Alternatives:** You could consider integrating Krzysztof Zabłocki's [Sourcery](https://github.com/krzysztofzablocki/Sourcery) instead of GYB - it provides much the same result in a similar template format, but has a bunch of well documented examples and tutorials available.